godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 ------------

 File systems are yet another hot topic in engine development.
-The file system manages how the assets are stored, and how they are accessed.
+The file system manages how the assets are stored and how they are accessed.
 A well designed file system also allows multiple developers to edit the same source files and assets while collaborating together.